dimitri/pgcopydb/docs/ref/pgcopydb_copy-db.rst

   Skip copying large objects, also known as blobs, when copying the data from the source database to the target database.

+--filters <filename>

+  This option allows to exclude table and indexes from the copy operations.
+  See :ref:`filtering` for details about the expected file format and the filtering options available.

 --restart